Hammanham/My-portfolio-2025/README.md

-after configurations of build my portfolio, I build the image, pushed to ecr then deploy it using ecs
+after configurations of myportfolio, I build the image, pushed to ecr then deploy it using ecs